-- Play a role in continuing to enhance the strong program of research in T cell immunology within the Department of Microbiology and Immunology. - Provide leadership in the supervision of research graduate students, post-doctoral fellows and/or research assistants. - Provide excellent supervision and mentoring for research higher degree students. - Oversee training of staff and students in laboratory, safety and research methods as required. - Publish papers arising from research conducted. - Lead and contribute to the preparation and submission of competitive grant applications.
+- Provide leadership in the supervision of research graduate students, post-doctoral fellows and/or research assistants. - Provide excellent supervision and mentoring for research higher degree students. - Oversee training of staff and students in laboratory, safety and research methods as required. - Lead the preparation of manuscripts related to the research project - Lead the preparation and submission of fellowships and competitive grant applications.